cellannotation/cas-tools/docs/cli.md

 **Command-line Arguments:**
 - `--json`      : Path to the CAS JSON schema file.
 - `--anndata`   : Path to the AnnData file.
-Ideally, the location will be specified by a resolvable path in the CAS file.
+Path to the AnnData file.
+If not provided, AnnData will be downloaded using matrix file id from CAS JSON.
 - `--validate`  : (Optional) Perform validation checks before writing to the output AnnData file.
 - `--output`    : Output AnnData file name (default: output.h5ad).